Why I built Legitsauce

 • Never a video ad.
 Not between rounds, not to continue, not ever.

-Nothing on that list is technically hard.
-Browsers in 2026 are genuinely great game machines — WebGL and WebAssembly will happily run a full 3D engine inside a tab on a mid-range phone.
-The hard part isn't the tech; it's the business model discipline.
-Every dark pattern I listed above exists because it makes more money than not having it.
-So the real design decision behind Legitsauce wasn't an engine or a framework.
-It was deciding, up front, which revenue I was willing to leave on the table.
+None of that is technically hard.
+Browsers in 2026 are genuinely great game machines, and WebGL and WebAssembly will happily run a full 3D engine inside a tab on a mid-range phone.
+The hard part was never the tech.
+It's the business-model discipline.
+Every dark pattern up there exists because it makes more money than leaving it out does.
+So the real decision behind Legitsauce wasn't an engine or a framework.
+It was deciding, up front, which revenue I was willing to walk away from.

 The deal

-Legitsauce runs on plain display ads in the page margins — the same model as the early web.
-The ads sit around the page, never over the game canvas, never between you and a round, never with audio.
-That's the entire revenue story, and it's why I can make promises like "no in-app purchases, ever" without crossing my fingers: there's no mechanism for them.
+Legitsauce runs on plain display ads out in the page margins, the same model the early web ran on.
+The ads sit around the page.
+Never over the game canvas, never between you and a round, never with the sound on.
+That's the entire revenue story, and it's why I can promise something like "no in-app purchases, ever" without crossing my fingers behind my back.
+There's no mechanism for them.
 The site physically can't nickel-and-dime you.

-If you run an ad blocker, you still get in.
-The gate has a plain "continue anyway" button, because a lot of people can't change their network settings — school Chromebooks, corporate laptops — and hard-walling them is exactly the kind of user-hostile nonsense this site exists to avoid.
+Run an ad blocker and you still get in.
+The gate has a plain "continue anyway" button, because plenty of people can't change their network settings (school Chromebooks, corporate laptops) and hard-walling them is exactly the user-hostile move this site exists to avoid.

 Why every game is built in-house

-Most browser-game sites are aggregators: a thin shell around a feed of third-party embeds.
+Most browser-game sites are aggregators, a thin shell wrapped around a feed of third-party embeds.
 I went the other way.
-Every game on Legitsauce is built here, which has real costs — the library grows by a game a month instead of a hundred a day — but it buys two things I care about.
+Every game on Legitsauce is built here.
+That has real costs (the library grows by a game a month instead of a hundred a day) but it buys two things I care about.

 First, a consistent bar.
-Every game is tested on a real phone before it ships.
-Touch controls are designed first, not bolted on.
+Every game gets tested on a real phone before it ships.
+Touch controls come first, not bolted on at the end.
 Load times are budgeted.
 If a game doesn't feel good in a two-minute session on a mid-range Android, it doesn't ship.

 Second, promises that actually hold.
 I can say "no IAP, no video ads, anywhere on this site, forever" because I control every line of every game.
-An aggregator can't say that — they don't know what's inside the embed.
+An aggregator can't say that.
+They don't know what's living inside the embed.

 Where your data lives (spoiler: with you)

-Your progress — high scores, unlocks, streaks — is saved in your own browser's local storage.
+Your progress (high scores, unlocks, streaks) is saved in your own browser's local storage.
 Not on my server.
 I don't want it.
-There's no account system because there's nothing an account would do except create a database I'd have to secure and a login wall you'd have to climb.
-Closing the tab is the whole logout flow.
+There's no account system, because an account wouldn't do anything here except create a database I'd have to secure and a login wall you'd have to climb.
+Closing the tab is the entire logout flow.

 The honest part

-This is a business, not a charity — the ads need to cover hosting and the time it takes to build games.
-Maybe it works, maybe it doesn't.
-But the bet behind Legitsauce is that there are enough people tired of the slot-machine version of casual gaming that a site which simply doesn't do that can pay its own bills.
-If that's you, the whole library is one click away — no download, no signup, no nonsense.
+This is a business, not a charity.
+The ads have to cover hosting and the time it takes to build the games.
+Maybe that works and maybe it doesn't.
+But the bet under Legitsauce is that there are enough people fed up with the slot-machine version of casual gaming that a site which simply doesn't do that can pay its own way.
+If that's you, the whole library is one click off, no download, no signup, no nonsense.

 Browse the games →